bb-io/Utilities/README.md

 ## Connecting

-1. Navigate to apps and search for Utilities.
+1. Navigate to apps and search for Blackbird Utilities.
 2. Click _Add Connection_.
 3. Name your connection for future reference e.g. 'My utilities'.
 4. Click _Connect_.